 This landlord is a subsidiary of Link Group Ltd. You can read the engagement plan for Link Group Ltd and all of its subsidiaries below.

-We are engaging with Link because it is a systemically important landlord and about the transfer of engagements from Weslo Housing Management (Weslo).
+We are engaging with Link about its financial management, development plans, the transfer of engagements from Weslo Housing Management (Weslo) and because it is a systemically important landlord.